Friday, November 11, 2005

 Sunday, November 06, 2005

-LDS Family Services' Interstate Practices
+LDS Family Services' Unethical Practices

 Complaints of unethical baby procurement practices in Utah aren't confined to obscure adoption brokers like A Cherished Child and Adoption Center of Choice.

-• Mary Murphy
+Mary Murphy

-Mary was a single mom of an 15-month-old son.
+Mary was a single mom of a 15-month-old son.
 She was providing for herself and her baby, but the going was tough.
 Raised in foster care herself, she had no support base - or at least none she was aware of.
 A Native Alaskan, she didn't check to see what resources might be available through her state.
 Instead, she turned to her church, the Church of Jesus Christ of Latter Day Saints, in Fairbanks, to help her through a temporary financial crisis.
 She needed about $40 to pay a bill that was due.
 However, she believes she was refused because she had not been able to pay her tithe to the church.
 In addition, she got neither help nor encouragement from the people in her congregation.
 The only option she was offered was to surrender her son for adoption.
 Finally, defeated, she consented.

 Although she and her son were residents of Alaska, she was not directed by her religious advisors to an Alaska adoption agency.
 Instead, she and Jonathan were flown, accompanied by a female LDS handler, to Utah, over a weekend, where they were taken to an upper floor of a building she couldn't identify.
 She was led to a room "full of cribs," states Mary, containing "at least eight other children."
 She was told the other children were just there for the weekend; their parents would be picking them up Monday.